Central Railroad & Banking Co. of Georgia v. Pettus: Findings

 The court below did not err in declaring a lien upon the property in question to secure such compensation as appellees were entitled to receive, for according to the law of Alabama, by one of whose courts the original decree was rendered and by which law this question must be determined, an attorney at law or solicitor in chancery has a lien upon a judgment or decree obtained for a client to the extent the latter has agreed to pay him, or, if there has been no specific agreement for compensation, to the extent to which he is entitled to recover, viz., reasonable compensation for the services rendered.
 Ex Parte Lehman, 59 Ala.
 632; Warfield v.
 Campbell, 38 Ala.
-527. That lien could not be defeated by the corporations which owned the property purchasing the claims that were filed by creditors under the decree.
+527. That lien could not be defeated by the corporations that owned the property, which had purchased the creditors' claims filed under the decree.
 The lien of the solicitor rests by the law of that state upon the basis that he is to be regarded as an assignee of the judgment or decree, to the extent of his fees, from the date of its rendition.
-This right of the solicitors is superior to any which the defendant corporations acquired subsequent to the decree by the purchase of the claims of unsecured creditors.
+This right of the solicitors is superior to any that the defendant corporations acquired after the decree by purchasing the claims of unsecured creditors.

 It remained only to consider whether the sum allowed appellees was too great.
-The decree gave them an amount equal to ten percent upon the aggregate principal and interest of the bonds and coupons filed in the cause, excluding those in respect of which there was, between appellees and complainants and others, special contracts for compensation.
-It is shown that appellees had with the complainants contracts for small retainers and five percent upon the sums realized by the suit.
-We perceive no reason for this discrimination against creditors who were not parties except by filing their claims after decree.
+The decree gave them an amount equal to ten per cent upon the aggregate principal and interest of the bonds and coupons filed in the cause, excluding those in respect of which there was, between appellees and complainants and others, special contracts for compensation.
+It is shown that the appellees had contracts with the complainants for small retainers and 5% of the sums realised by the suit.
+We perceive no reason for this discrimination against creditors who were not parties except by filing their claims after the decree.
 One-half the sum allowed was, under all the circumstances, sufficient.

 Decree reversal

-The decree was reversed and the cause remanded with directions to modify the decree so as to award to appellees only the sum of, 580, with interest from March 7, 1881, with the benefit of the lien upon the property as established by the decree.
-Each party will pay his costs in this Court and one-half the cost of printing the record.
+The decree was reversed, and the cause remanded with directions to modify the decree to award to appellees only the sum of 580, with interest from March 7, 1881, with the benefit of the lien upon the property as established by the decree.
+Each party will pay its costs in this Court and one-half the cost of printing the record.